“The Amazon Fire TV Cube isn’t just a great streaming box, it’s the entertainment control center we’ve waited decades for.”

 You won’t be throwing your remote controls in a garbage bin and saying goodbye forever, but the Fire TV Cube will allow you to stuff those button-laden wands in a drawer and forget about them for days at a time.
 That’s only part of the reason the Amazon Fire TV Cube is our favorite streaming box — and this coming from a die-hard Roku fan.

-(Editor’s Note: A new version of the Fire TV Cube released in 2019 offers even more reasons to love the box, adding a faster processor and, most importantly, support for the latest HDR formats including HDR10+ and Dolby Vision.)
+(Editor’s Note: A new version of the Fire TV Cube released in 2019 offers even more reasons to love the box, adding a faster processor and, most importantly, support for the latest HDR formats including HDR10+ and Dolby Vision.
+This 2nd gen version is also compatible with two-way video calling when paired with a compatible webcam.)

 Amazon smartly packages the Fire TV Cube in entirely recyclable packaging with no fluff involved.
 In the box, you’ll find the Cube wrapped in plastic and further protected by plastic film.